Privacy, please: Latest gadgets want greater peek into lives

 In a statement, Ring said some Amazon employees have access to videos that are publicly shared through the company’s Neighbors app, which aims to create a network of security cameras in an area.
 Ring also says employees get additional video from users who consent to such sharing.

 At CES, Ring announced an internet-connected video doorbell that fits into peepholes for apartment dwellers or college students who can’t install one next to their doors.
-Though it doesn’t appear Ring uses facial recognition yet, patent records show that Amazon recently filed an application for a facial-recognition system involving home security cameras.
+Though it doesn’t appear Ring uses facial recognition yet, records show that Amazon recently filed a patent application for a facial-recognition system involving home security cameras.

 LIVING ROOM LIVESTREAM